MeharamSal/Linux_Folder/README.md

 <h2>Operating Systems Used </h2>

-- Linux Ubunto
+- Linux Ubuntu

 <h2>List of Prerequisites</h2>

-- Create Key in Microsoft Powershell
+- Create a Key in Microsoft Powershell
 - Connect to Terminal on VM
 - Login
 - Prepare download